 Zephyr Takes Flight by Steve Light

 Zephyr, a little girl, loves airplanes.
-She makes them, plays with them and hopes to fly one day.
+She makes them, plays with them, and hopes to fly one day.
 But no one in her family wants to play airplane with her.
 When she has a spectacular crash, she is sent to her room … where she finds ways to fly!
 A girl version of Where The Wild Things Are! [picture book, ages 4 and up]

-Easy Biography Chapter Book for Girls
+Biography Chapter Books for Girls

 Who Was Amelia Earhart? by Kate Jerome

 I like this short chapter book biography series with text broken up with illustrations on each page.
-It gives an honest and thorough overview of her life with lots of interesting details of her life growing up that kids can relate to. [easy chapter book biography, ages 8 and up]
+It gives an honest and thorough overview of her life with lots of interesting details about her life growing up that kids can relate to. [easy chapter book biography, ages 8 and up]

 Middle Grade Historical Fiction Chapter Book for Girls